forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/writing.md

 ## Supporting js-meta.xml

-VS Code provides intellisense support through integrating XML plugin by Red-hat for js-meta.xml.
+VS Code provides intellisense support through integrating XML VSCode extention by Red-hat for js-meta.xml.
 It supports features that comes out of the box by the extension, such as but not limited to auto suggestion, syntax error reporting, renaming support, automatic code generation and more.

 ![View suggestions for target in js-meta.xml](./images/vscode-lwc-jsmeta-intellisense.png)